 Location training services can be provided:

+A/Professor Sweet is an experienced qualitative researcher and NVivo trainer.
+She has over 20 years of research experience in the academic, government, not-for-profit and commercial sectors.
 Linda is an Associate Professor nurse-midwife with broad research and training expertise.
-Linda has used every version of NVivo since NUD*IST 1.0, and has been training in the use of the software since 1994.
-Linda provides training in NVivo for Windows across Australia for individuals and organisations.
+Linda has used every version of NVivo since NUD*IST 1.0, and has been training in the use of the software since 2004.

 Her publications include: